Apprenticeships Employers FAQ

 Every employer who pays the levy has a digital account where they can access their levy funds to spend on apprenticeship training.

-For smaller employers – those with a total annual pay bill of less than £3 million – government funding pays between 95% and 100% of the apprentice training costs, up to the funding band maximum.
+For non-levy paying employers the Government funding pays between 95% and 100% of the apprentice training costs, up to the funding band maximum.
+This is known as co-investment.

 What will this cost my business?